 Students admitted to the University and eligible to receive VA benefits must contact their respective veteran's representative and submit the necessary paperwork for certification.
-The student must submit a copy of their Certification of Eligibility sent by the VA and must also complete and submit the Saint Martin's Request for Certification electronic form (found on the Office of the Registrar's webpage) each session or semester to ensure continuous receipt of benefits prior to certification.
+The student must submit a copy of their Certificate of Eligibility sent by the VA and must also complete and submit the Saint Martin's Request for Certification electronic form (found on the Office of the Registrar's webpage) each session or semester to ensure continuous receipt of benefits prior to certification.
 Saint Martin's University will not certify students in advance; students must be registered with advisor approval.
 Saint Martin's will not participate in accelerated pay if the student is using Chapter 33.
 The VA pays directly to the school.
-Tuition and fees should not be reported to the VA prior to bills being assessed to ensure accuracy of costs.
+Tuition and fees will not be reported to the VA prior to bills being assessed, or before the add/drop period is over to ensure accuracy of costs.
 It is the student's responsibility to promptly notify the VA representative of any changes they make to their schedule including, withdrawals, adds, and drops.
-Failure to report promptly any changes to registration could lead to an overpayment and the student may be responsible for debt repayment.
+Failure to promptly report any changes to registration could lead to an overpayment and the student may be responsible for debt repayment.